criipto/docs-old/_includes/snippets/oauth2-code-flow.md

-If you are creating a new application you must first save the configuration.
+If you are registering a new application - or integrating a downstream identity service like Auth0 or Okta -  you must first save the configuration.

-Once you have a saved application registration you are ready to configure the OAuth2 code flow.
+Once you have a saved application registration you may configure the OAuth2 code flow.

 Open the application registration and configure it for the right OAuth2 flow:

 1. Enable OAuth2 code flow